I’m on a constant quest for the perfect massage chair, but I am yet to find one.

 The Osaki OS-4000CS has L-track rollers that extend to your glutes, seat vibration, compression massage, lumbar heat, and a USB charging port.

-Where Are HumanTouch Chairs made?
+Where Are HumanTouch Chairs Made?

 Chairs are engineered in the USA at California headquarters, with factory-backed warranties and full in-house client support.
 Human Touch has been an enterprise leader for more than 40 years by concentrating on key areas to provide the best experience and quality.
-Even though designed and engineered by the Japanese and Americans, but the parts are manufactured in Taiwan and the assembly is done in China.
+Even though designed and engineered by the Japanese and Americans, the parts are manufactured in Taiwan and the assembly is done in China.